nabilfikrisp/portfolio/_posts/markdown-based-ssg.md

 ---
-title: "Markdown based Blog using Next.js SSG"
+title: "Building a Blog with Next.js 15 SSG and Markdown"
-excerpt: "A quick note about building my first Markdown-based static site with Next.js."
+excerpt: "A practical guide to static site generation - what works, what doesn't, and when to choose this approach"
 coverImage: "/assets/blogs/hello-world/cover.webp"
 date: "2025-09-09T12:00:00.000Z"
 author: